2023 – 2026

 After the 2021 Series A, Anthropic raised a Series B and C in 2022 with participation from Sam Bankman-Fried's FTX and Alameda Research (reportedly around $500M).
 The FTX collapse in November 2022 left the FTX bankruptcy estate as Anthropic's largest single shareholder; the estate later sold the stake in 2024.

 In 2023 Google invested an initial $300M, later expanded to a multibillion-dollar commitment.
-Amazon committed an initial $4 billion in September 2023, then increased the commitment to a reported $8 billion in 2024, with Anthropic adopting AWS Trainium chips for training and AWS as a primary cloud.
+Amazon committed an initial $4 billion in September 2023, increased the commitment through 2024 to a reported $8 billion total, and on April 20, 2026 expanded again with $5 billion now plus up to $20 billion more, alongside a $100B+ ten-year AWS-services commitment from Anthropic for up to 5 GW of training and inference capacity.
 The two-cloud financial structure (Google + Amazon) is a recurring background fact in coverage of the company.

-For the round-by-round timeline with valuations, lead investors, and primary-source links, see the funding rows on the dedicated Claude Leadership page.
+For the round-by-round timeline with valuations, lead investors, and primary-source links, see the funding rows on the dedicated Anthropic Leadership page.

 The Claude 1 / Claude 2 era (2023)